dmcrodrigues/macro-logger/README.md

 #### Levels

-There are three different logging levels:
+There are three different logging levels.
+It's possible also disable all logs.

   - [0] NO_LOGS
   - [1] ERROR